This is a course in Classical Civilisation, studied over two years, leading to an AS level examination.

 Why choose AS level Classical Civilisation?

 The course provides a broad and fascinating insight into the literature and politics of the classical world.
-It teaches useful skills such as critical analysis and evaluation not only of literature but also visual and material culture.
+It teaches useful skills such as critical analysis and evaluation, not only of literature but also of visual and material culture.
 You will also learn to formulate coherent arguments and come to evidence-based judgements.
 You might choose Classical Civilisation because it supports skills and ideas in your A level subjects or as a contrast to your other subjects to give you greater breadth.

 Topics studied